INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Berkeley Lights, Inc. (BLI) Investors and Encourages Investors to Contact the Firm Before February 7, 2022

-The law firm of Kirby+McInerney+LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Berkeley Lights, Inc. (“Berkeley Lights” or the “Company”) (NASDAQ: BLI) common stock from July 17, 2020 through September 14, 2021, inclusive (the “Class Period”).
+NEW YORK, Dec.
+23, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Berkeley Lights, Inc. (“Berkeley Lights” or the “Company”) ( BLI) common stock from July 17, 2020 through September 14, 2021, inclusive (the “Class Period”).
 Investors have until February 7, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Berkeley Lights is a biotechnology company that owns and operates a proprietary platform for analyzing and processing cell data for use in the development and commercialization of biotherapeutics and other cell-based products, focusing on the markets of antibody therapeutics, cell therapy and synthetic biology.